Season 20 of South Park: Why Was It so Terrible?

 5. The Danish Guy Was a Boring Villain

 A major source of conflict towards the end of the season involves Gerald, Kyle's father, locked in a battle against some...
 Danish guy, who wants to make it so that anyone can search for anyone's entire internet history, ending anonymity.
 Kyle's dad is a troll called SkankHunt42, so he does not want this secret out, obviously, and he goes to absurd lengths to protect this secret.
 But the conflict wasn't that satisfying.
-Do we root for Gerald knowing that he was a troll and heartlessly bullied a woman with breast cancer until she committed suicide?
-And then the trolls Gerald befriended all end up trapped in Denmark in a convoluted James Bond -esque world domination plot that didn't make sense and just wasn't all that satisfying to watch.
+Do we root for Gerald, knowing that he was a troll who heartlessly bullied a woman with breast cancer?
+Then the trolls Gerald befriended all end up trapped in Denmark in a convoluted James Bond -esque world domination plot that didn't make sense and just wasn't all that satisfying to watch.
 You can't make me afraid of Danish people.
 Sorry.
 They're just too bland and mellow to become believable as any kind of villainous cabal.
 Matt and Trey do better at making fun of evils that actually exist in the real world (North Korea, terrorists, Saddam Hussein, etc.) and using their laser-guided satire on them.
 And any person who knows writing will tell you that a bland villain makes for a dull story.

 4. Cartman Was Boring

 If the Cartman from previous seasons could see the Cartman from this season, he would kick his own ass.
 In the beginning of the season, Cartman starts talking the talk, pretending he's on board with political correctness and feminism.
-But it seems mainly that that's so people won't suspect him of being SkankHunt42, who becomes hated at the school because girls protest his trolling by breaking up with their boyfriends as a group, sort of like the kiddie version of a Lysistrata gambit.
+But it seems mainly that that's so people won't suspect him of being an infamous troll, who becomes hated at the school.
 Everyone thinks the troll they hate is Eric Cartman.
-But, when the boys get together and break all of Cartman's electronic equipment, they find out it's not him (and it turns out to be Kyle's dad).
+But when the boys get together and break all of Cartman's electronic equipment, they find out it's not him (it turns out to be Kyle's dad).

 3. The Ending Goes Nowhere